StarCynthia/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10-newest_files: A script that displays 10 new files in order of newest to oldest
 13-unique: a script that takes a list of words as input and prints only words that appear exactly once.
 14-find_that_word: Display lines containing the pattern “root” from the file /etc/passwd
+15-countthatword: A script that Display the number of lines that contain the pattern “bin” in the file /etc/passwd